renaissance-publishing/renaissance/content/chapters/34-alternate-rules.md

       - The hand-cannon is a portable infantry weapon developed from modern artillery.
-The weapons are awkward: they strike with greater force than even a crossbow and can penetrate all but the heaviest armor, but they are extremely slow to reload—so much so that they usually aren’t reloaded in the field.
+The weapons are awkward: they strike with greater force than even a crossbow and can penetrate all but the heaviest armor, but they are extremely slow to reload — so much so that they usually aren’t reloaded in the field.
       - Attack: Projectile Weapons, 2D10+2 DV, AP -6
       - Range: short 20m / medium 30m / long 35m / extreme 40m